Kidney Health

 Key takeaways

-• People with advanced chronic kidney disease, kidney failure, dialysis, heart failure, or low sodium risk may need fluid limits.
+• People with kidney disease, heart failure, or fluid restrictions should ask for individualized fluid guidance.

 Advertisement